 A numbered chip is drawn from the Starter, which will designate your starting hole.
 Pick up a scorecard and clipboard, unless someone else in your group has already done so.
 Please walk around the green to reach your starting hole, not across the green.
 Be sure to use both your first and last names on the scorecard.
 Two-somes are not allowed, so you may have to split up and join another group.
 Place the ball about 6″ on either side of the “Tee Marker.”
 If you are unable to hole the ball in three attempts, pick it up and take a score of four.

 The Move-Ahead System is used.
 If the hole ahead of you is open, the person who is first on that hole may proceed.
 Always be ready to hit when it is your turn.
 When you are hitting down a hill, do not wait for your ball to come to rest before you start toward it.
 This will speed up play and keep things moving smoothly.

 Talk quietly.
 Be polite, friendly and respectful of other Putters when they are putting.

 Dots are placed on the scorecard to indicate who will be first on each hole, in rotation.
 Score keeping is shared by all players.
 The person who hits first will then keep score for the rest of that hole.
 If a ball rolls into the wrong hole, the putter may take it out, place it near that hole and continue putting without penalty.
 If a player discovers she has hit toward the wrong hole, she must continue putting from where she is toward the correct hole.
 Do not start over and do not take a penalty.
+If the ball rolls off the green onto the fringe, putt from that spot.
+If it goes into the rough, place it in the fringe area and putt from there.
 A putter who arrives late, may join in after teams have started if they are completing, or just finished their first assigned tee.